dborchard/awesome-db-papers/README.md

 # Awesome DB Papers

+> [!IMPORTANT]
-> ⚠️ More of my previously researched papers will be added to the list when I get time.
+> More of my previously researched papers will be added to the list when I get time.
 These papers will need to be revisited by @arjunsk in the Paper Reading Group.

 ## Distributed Transaction Papers [Read]
 > "It is not that I'm so smart.
 But I stay with the questions much longer." - Albert Einstein